owntech-foundation/Core/docs/vscode_setup.md

 ![Compilation Complete](images/fig4-compilation_complete.png)

-If you have no more problems, go the blinky page.
+Congratulations!
+You are all set to run [your first example]()!

+In the unlikely event that you cannot compile, please refer to the troubleshooting section below.

 ### Step 8 - Troubleshooting

-Here is where multiple errors may occur.
-From experience, the main issues that are really recurrent are:
+From our exeprience, there are multiple types of errors that block compilation.

+Check the list below of possible issues

-!!! warning "List of known issues"
+??? bug "List of known issues"

     === "Windows"
+        - **Git:** If you do not have git installed, get it here [git for Windows](https://gitforwindows.org)
+        - **Python3:** If you do not have python3 installed, get it here [Python3 Installers](https://www.python.org/downloads/windows)
+        - **CMake:** If you do not have CMake installed, get it here [CMake Installer](https://cmake.org/download/)
+        - Make sure that you have **administrator privileges** on the folder where you clone your repository.

-         - Check that you are working on a path that is not liked to OneDrive
+        - Check that you are working on a **path that is not liked to OneDrive**
-         - Check that you do not have any spaces in the path of your project
+        - Check that you **do not have any spaces in the path** of your project
-         - Check that the length of your project path is smaller than 256 characters.
-You should preferably have your project folder as close as possible to the root
+        - Check that the **length of your project** path is smaller than 256 characters.
+        - You should preferably have your project folder as close as possible to the root

-         - Check that you have python 3 installed on your machine
-         - Check that you have CMake installed on your machine
+    === "macOS"
-         - Check that you have git installed on your machine
+        - **Git:** If you do not have git installed, get it here [git for macOS](https://git-scm.com/download/mac)

-    === "macos"
+        - **Python3:** If you do not have python3 installed, get it here [Python3 Installers](https://www.python.org/downloads/macos/)
+        - **CMake:** If you do not have CMake installed, get it here [CMake Installer](https://cmake.org/download/)

     === "Linux"

+         - **Git:** If you do not have git installed, get it here [git for Linux](https://git-scm.com/download/linux)
+        - **Python3:** If you do not have python3 installed, get it here [Python3 Installers](https://docs.python-guide.org/starting/install3/linux/)
+        - **CMake:** If you do not have CMake installed, get it here [CMake Installer](https://cmake.org/download/)
         - Check that your Linux is 64bits

 ??? success "List of contributors"